pulp/pulp/docs/dev-guide/glossary.rst

   extension
     Client-side command line interface plugin that provides additional commands within the command-line clients.

-  handler
-    Agent plugin that implements content type specific or operating system specific operations on the consumer.

   importer
     Server-side plugin that provides support for synchronizing content from an